universal-ctags/ctags/docs/xcmd.rst

 To write a driver for a tags generator, please read -"xcmd protocol and writing a driver".

-xcmd protocol and writing a driver
+xcmd v2 protocol and writing a driver
 ---------------------------------------------------------------------

-Call convention
+This is still experimental.
+The v1 protocol was obsoleted.

+list-kinds enumeration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ctags invokes ``COMMAND`` specified with ``--xcmd-<LANG>=COMMAND``